n4beel/n4beel/README.md

 👋 Hey there!
-I’m Nabeel Ahmed Khan, a Backend Engineer passionate about blockchain technology and high-performance system architectures.
-With expertise in Node.js, NestJS, and Go, I specialize in building scalable, secure, and optimized backend systems for Web3 applications.
-From smart contract integrations to tokenomics implementation, I thrive on solving complex problems in the decentralized world.
-Let’s build the future of blockchain together! 🚀
+I'm Nabeel Ahmed Khan, a Backend + Blockchain Engineer building the decentralized future.

+💻 Tech stack: NestJS, Go, Rust, Anchor and scaling systems that matter 🔗 Blockchain specialist with deep expertise across multiple chains ☀️ Currently focused on Solana ecosystem development and optimization 🛠️ Passionate about building high-performance Web3 infrastructure that stands the test of time

+From smart contract architecture to robust backend systems, I transform complex challenges into elegant solutions.
+Let's revolutionize the blockchain space together! 🚀